Ffocws

 -

 Claimant Count by sex including Jobseeker's Allowance and out of work Universal Credit claimants, UK, published monthly.
-Experimental Statistics.
+These are official statistics in development.

 -

 Claimant Count by age group and sex, UK, published monthly.
-Experimental Statistics.
+These are official statistics in development.

 -